Importance of Rivers

 During the ‘Golden Age of Mercia’ the state included Cambridgeshire, Leicestershire, Lincolnshire, Northamptonshire and Rutland; the five counties where East Mercia Rivers Trust operates.
 Advocating the catchment-based approach EMRT focuses on the rivers Welland and Witham catchments, which encompasses over 120 watercourses and covers a 4680 km2 area.

-Our Mission: Bringing rivers back to life for nature and communities
+Our Mission: Revitilising rivers for nature and communities.

 Our Aims